The luggage company promises to make packing and traveling simple—one thoughtful suitcase at a time.

 Why did you decide to make luggage?

 “We are both travelers,” says Rubio.
 “Our interest in luggage stemmed from not having great luggage.
-I had a lightbulb moment when my luggage broke in the Geneva airport.
+I had a lightbulb moment when my suitcase broke in the Geneva airport.
 Two of the four wheels broke—the ones across from each other—so I couldn’t even use it as a normal two-wheel roller.
 I went to this luggage store in the airport and asked for the best quality bag there and it turned out to be something like 700 euros.
-I’ve bought expensive bags before, but it seemed ridiculous to have to buy something that cost that much and have no relationship with the brand.
+It seemed ridiculous to have to buy something that cost that much and have no relationship with the brand.
 I talked to Steph about it, and we realized that there wasn’t anything out there for people who travel in a more modern way.
-It’s not an industry that traditionally focuses on the customer experience or design or storytelling."
+It’s not an industry that traditionally has focused on the customer experience or design.”

 How did you make design decisions?